heii70/WW-Testing-Assignment/README.md

 For manual run:

-	open up a terminal and navigate to the bin folder run "java -jar filename.jar" for each test
+	open up a terminal and to the work directory run "java -jar bin/${filename}.jar" for each test